 You should also consider budgeting for a development team to regularly update the plugins on your eCommerce site.
 These WooCommerce security upgrades include essential security patches, and neglecting to do so could put your website and your customers' data in danger.

 As the popularity of the usage of cryptocurrencies has grown during the last several years, many eCommerce stores and platforms have started accepting them as payment methods.
+Businesses and individuals are now able to check a crypto heatmap and understand whether certain transactions will be efficient.
 For example, Shopify and WooCommerce, two of the largest eCommerce platforms, currently give an option to their customers to buy Bitcoin or other cryptocurrencies.

 If you consider adding crypto payment options to your website, Ethereum is best, as it has lower transaction fees and is less volatile."If you consider adding crypto payment options to your website, Ethereum offers lower transaction fees and is less volatile. "